Squazel/homeassistant-fibaro-intercom/README.md

 4. Select "Custom repositories"
 5. Add this repository URL: `https://github.com/Squazel/homeassistant-fibaro-intercom`
 6. Select "Integration" as the category
-7. Click "Install"
+7. Click "Add" and close the dialog
-8. Restart Home Assistant
+8. Locate Fibaro Intercom in the list of repositories and Download it

 ### Manual Installation